Sky Box Office

 Sky Box Office is Sky's pay-per-view (PPV) system operated in the United Kingdom and Ireland.
-There were three branded divisions of Sky Box Office – Sky Cinema Box Office, Sky Sports Box Office and Sky 3D Box Office.
+There were three branded divisions of Sky Box Office – Sky Cinema Box Office (formerly Sky Movies Box Office), Sky Sports Box Office and Sky 3D Box Office.
 Until 1 February 2011, the system ran under unified Sky Box Office branding.
 On 4 January 2017, all Sky Cinema Box Office channels ceased broadcasting, with only Sky Sports Box Office remaining available.

 History

+Early History

+In February 1996, Sky announced that the upcoming Frank Bruno vs. Mike Tyson II boxing match set for 16 March would be broadcast as a pay-per-view event for the price of £9.99, and would promote it as being the first PPV broadcast in the United Kingdom.
+While Sky Sports had already broadcast World Wrestling Federation and other sporting events that were available through pay-per-view in the United States, they were always broadcast at no extra cost with a standard Sky Sports package.

-Sky Box Office launched on 16 March 1996 on Sky Analogue.
-At the time it carried mainly sporting events, such as major boxing fights.
-The first of these was Frank Bruno's WBC World Heavyweight Championship defence against Mike Tyson.
-Initially events were ordered by telephone, either on the day of broadcast for £14.95 or in advance at a reduced price of £9.99.
-Ordering an event charged the viewer and then the subscriber's VideoCrypt viewing card would be activated over the air, enabling the viewing of the broadcast.
-The charge would be levied unless the viewer cancelled prior to broadcast, or returned the viewing card as proof that the event hadn't been watched.
+Initially, events available through Sky Box Office were ordered by telephone, either on the day of broadcast for £14.95 or in advance at a reduced price of £9.99.
+Ordering an event charged the viewer, and then the subscriber's VideoCrypt viewing card would be activated over the air, enabling the broadcast to be viewed.
+The charge would be levied unless the viewer cancelled before broadcast or returned the viewing card as proof that the event hadn't been watched.
 On some occasions, Box Office events would be broadcast on other Sky channels, such as Sky Sports 3.

-Four dedicated Sky Box Office channels were launched on 1 December 1997 on Sky Analogue.
-At this time multiple showings of selected movies, shown in advance of their broadcast on Sky's existing subscription movie channels, were added.
-However, at least one hour pre-ordering was required, and for most movies one purchase only bought one viewing.
+The service would expand its sporting options by showing UK-exclusive WWF events, beginning with One Night Only in September 1997.